 - Excellent time management and organisational skills

-- Knowledge of key primary prevention and response frameworks and standards (desirable)
+- Knowledge of key primary prevention and response frameworks and standards and/or the specialist family violence and prevention sectors (desirable)

 How to apply